wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 * In the initial passes, the *WESL translator* is invoked with some of the feature flags.
 It replaces their occurrences in *translate-time attributes* with either `true` or `false`.
   These passes return a partially-translated WESL code.
-* After the final pass, the resulting code must be valid WGSL. it is an *link-time error* if any used *Translate-time features* was not provided to the linker.
+* After the final pass, the resulting code must be valid WGSL.
+It is a *link-time error* if any used *translate-time feature* was not provided to the linker.

-If the *WESL translator* does not support incremental translation, it is an *link-time error* if any used *Translate-time features* was not provided to the linker.
+If the *WESL translator* does not support incremental translation, it is a *link-time error* if any used *translate-time feature* was not provided to the linker.

 > *It is not an error to provide unused feature flags to the linker.
 However, an implementation may choose to display a warning in that case.*